ToontjeM/pemdemo/README.md

 | pemserver | PEM | Port 443 open  |
 | barman | Barman | PEM agent <br> EFM witness|

 The EFM cluster which is created is called `pemdemo`.

 Status of the EFM cluster can be shown using `docker exec -it pg1 bash -c "/usr/edb/efm-4.7/bin/efm cluster-status pemdemo"`

 ## Demo prep
-Run `00-provision.sh` to provision the Postgres (PG1) and the PEM (pemserver) container.
+Run `00-provision.sh` to provision the Postgres containers (pg1 and pg2), the barman container (barman) and the PEM container (pemserver).
 This deployment will take appx.
-After successful deployment PEM should be available on https://<host-ip>/pem
+20 minutes to complete.
+After successful deployment PEM should be available on `https://localhost/pem`.
+Sometimes it takes a few minutes for the PEM container to fully stabelize.
+You can see that happening in your Docker Desktop Dashboard where the CPU of the container is still spiking.
+Wait for the CPU to stabelize before to continue.

 PEM user is `enterprisedb` and the access password for this user can be revealed using `tpaexec show-password pemdemo enterprisedb`.
 I suggest you copy this password on your clipboard because you will need it in various places.